kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

 Note that, in this MVC design, all controllers are **SINGLETON** application wide so that the state of controllers are guaranteed from the same source of truth.

 #### Model
-Models in AndroidMVC design encapsulate and represent the state of controllers.
+Models in AndroidMVC design encapsulate and represent the state of views.
 So each controller has only one model object to represent the state of the specific business logic.
 When the controllers are requested to process data, they will manage the model and box and format part of or entire model into an event subscribed by view and notify the views to update themselves by the data conveyed by the event.
 Alternatively, the views can also directly read the model from the controllers injected into them as long as their is no much formatting requirement.
 But make sure, views should NOT change the value of models directly which should be only done by controllers.

 In addition, to reduce boiler plate code, AndroidMvc framework will automatically save and restore the instance state of the controller models.
 So we don't need to always manually write code manually to use saveInstanceState and restore them in onCreate.